 California is a state most vulnerable to wildfires in the United States.
 Each year, numerous wildfires in California are reported.
 In 2018, California suffered its most destructive wildfire season on record, with a total of 8,527 fires burning an area of 1.89 million acres.

-In 2019, over 5,130 wildfires have been recorded in California so far.
-The largest fire of the year is the Walker Fire started on 4 September 2019, burning 54,518 acres near the town of Susanville in Plumas County.
-According to Cal Fire and the US Forest Service, a total of 157,764 acres had been burned this year by September 20.
+In 2019, over 7,860 wildfires have been recorded in California.
+The largest three wildfires of this year are the Kincade Fire started on Oct.
+23 (burned 77,758 acres in Sonoma county), the Walker Fire started on Sept.
+4 (burned 54,518 acres in Plumas County) and the Tucker Fire began on July 28 (burned 14,150 acres in Modoc county).
+According to Cal Fire and the US Forest Service, a total of 105,140 hectares (259,800 acres) of forest had been burned in 2019 .

 Total fires: More than 9000

 Sub-Saharan Africa is a region important for global climate, since the Congo Basin forest is the second largest tropical rainforest in the world.
 The forest is referred to as the “second green lung” of the planet after the Amazon.
 It covers an area of 3.3 million square kilometers in several countries including DR Congo, Gabon, Congo, Cameroon, and Central Africa.